Frequently Asked Questions

 - Check API key - Is it valid and for the correct environment?

-- Check OpenNode - Is your OpenNode account active and verified?
+- Check provider - Is your payment provider account (Strike or OpenNode) active and verified?

-- Check environment - Are you using dev/testnet for testing?
+- Check environment - Are you using sandbox/testnet for testing?

 - Check logs - What error is returned?